 2. What information do I need to give you before you can tell me whether the Council owns a particular property or area of land?

 We need to know the boundaries of the land in question and if possible the full postal address.
 The boundaries are often difficult to describe precisely over the telephone without looking together at a detailed map.
 We should be able to tell from a telephone enquiry whether the District Council owns land nearby, but for a more precise answer, a map showing the exact boundaries of the land is required.
 Appointments can be made for personal visits to discuss this issue, please contact us to arrange an appointment.

 3. Can you tell me who owns a particular property or area of land?

 Please note that the Land Registry will be unable to assist you if it turns out that the land concerned is not registered, in which case you may wish to make enquiries locally with neighbours.
 Alternatively, if the land is subject to development proposals the Planning Department may be able to provide information on recent planning applications received.

 4. Is there a charge for this information?

 Not at present.
 However, dependent upon the future demand for this service, the Council may consider introducing a charge to offset the administrative costs.

-If you require Valuation services regarding a private transaction further information can be found via the Royal Institute of Chartered Surveyors.
+If you require valuation services regarding a private transaction further information can be found on the Royal Institute of Chartered Surveyors.